What I’ve spent little time discussing is exactly what some of these errors our irrational mind is prone to making are, and how we can combat them.

 Once again, it’s a call for a little bit more skepticism.

-Last year, my wedding was in Brazil, in a small beach town outside of Sao Paulo.
-At the time, Zika had just burst onto the world scene and as you can imagine, there was a lot of brouhaha about how this latest “epidemic” was the sign of the end times and how all of our babies were going to born with tiny heads and it was the end of the world as we knew it.
+Back in 2016, my wedding was in Brazil, in a small beach town outside of Sao Paulo.
+At the time, Zika had just burst onto the world scene and as you can imagine, there was a lot of brouhaha about how this latest “epidemic” was the sign of the end times and how all of our babies were going to be born with tiny heads and it was the end of the world as we knew it.

 A number of American family and friends expressed concern about going.
 So I took to doing some research and wrote up something to share with all of them.